AmsterdamUniversityPress/content-loading/publicationtypes.md

 ### Search pages and Content pages
 - there are Search pages and Content pages
-- Content pages can have filters and A-Z (so are not striclty separate from Search pages)
+- Content pages can have filters and A-Z (so are not strictly separate from Search pages)
 - Filtering on a content page does not alter the URL.
 Adding search parameter to a content page's URL (e.g. `https://qa.aup-online.com/content/books?value1=Book&option1=contentType`) does not alter the page

 ### Search pages individual items